 How exactly is dry oil different from wet oil?
 Keep scrolling to find out.

 Dry Oil Vs. Wet Oil: What’s The Difference?

 - Less wet (doesn’t leave a wet feeling on your skin like regular oils)

 Since dry oil is lighter, it is absorbed by your skin instantly.
 This type of oil is best suited for those with oily or acne prone skin.
 Dry oils come with all the benefits of oils minus the sticky feeling.
-They have amazing skin softening effects, and that’s why dry oils are mostly used in creams and body lotions.
+They have amazing skin softening and nourishing effects, and that’s why dry oils are mostly used in creams and body lotions.
 Dry oils are perfect for those who want to lock in moisture without that greasy afterglow.
 If you have oily skin and dread regular oils, you are going to love dry oils!